 - To expose students to the industry working environment and get acquainted with the organization structure, business operations and administrative functions. - To have hands-on experience so that they can relate and reinforce the teaching-learning process. - To promote cooperation and to develop synergetic collaboration between industry and the institutionTo set the stage for future recruitment by potential employers.

 CO1: Work in actual working environment.

-CO2: Utilize technical resources CO3: Prepare technical documents and give oral presentations related to the work com
+CO2: Utilize technical resources

 CO3: Prepare technical documents and give oral presentations related to the work completed.